 No Sugar Added Banana Bread with Applesauce | Dairy-Free, Oil-Free

 No Sugar Added Banana Bread is made with applesauce instead of sugar!
-It is dairy free, oil free, and made with whole food ingredients like whole wheat flour, oats, and fruit.
+It is dairy free, oil free, and made with simple ingredients like whole wheat flour, oats, and fruit.
 Stir in chocolate chips, your favorite nuts, or leave it plain and top with peanut butter!
 Either way, you’re going to love it!

 What makes this no sugar banana bread healthy?